 The Importance Of The Transfer Value

-Miss X contacted us for advice in relation to her GlaxoSmithkline final salary pension scheme.
+Miss X contacted us for advice in relation to her pension scheme.
 As she had attained age 55 she had applied to her previous employer for an immediate pension.
-The scheme offered a full pension of £15,018 p.a. or a tax free cash lump sum of £89,140 and a reduced pension of £12,794 p.a.
-The transfer value offered by the scheme exceeded £550,000 and represented approximately 37 times the income offered by the scheme.
+The scheme offered a full pension of £15,018 p.a. or a tax-free cash lump sum of £89,140 and a reduced pension of £12,794 p.a.
+The transfer value offered exceeded £550,000 and represented approximately 37 times the income offered by the scheme.

-The historic advice (when transfer values typically ran at 20 times or below) was to stay with the scheme but with transfer values increasing it is worth at least obtaining a cash equivalent transfer value and making some basic calculations.
+The historic advice (when transfer values typically ran at 20 times or below) was to stay with a final salary scheme but with transfer values increasing it may be worth at least obtaining a cash equivalent transfer value and making some basic calculations.
 This can be completed at no cost.

 A transfer may be particularly attractive to those who are single or in poor health.
-It can also be of interest to those whose prime objective is to pass wealth down through the generations or when an employers ability to meet their long term commitments to the scheme appear to be in doubt.
+It can also be of interest to those whose prime objective is to pass wealth down through the generations and/or when an employers ability to meet their long-term commitments to the scheme appear to be in doubt.

-What is the Final Salary Pension Transfer Process And Costs
+Transfer From A Final Salary Pension – Process And Costs

-To obtain a cash equivalent transfer value and make an initial assessment of the viability of a transfer is a free service offered by many of those advisers qualified and authorised to advise on transfer from final salary pension schemes (contact us on 0800 043 8341 to arrange a no cost assessment).
+To obtain a cash equivalent transfer value and make an initial assessment of the viability of a transfer is a free service offered by many of those advisers qualified and authorised to advise on transfer from final salary pension schemes.

 - The cost of advice.